david-j-cox/twitter-higher-ed/README.md

-twitter-aba-sentiment
+twitter-higher-ed
 ==============================

-To compare sentiment about how ABA practitioners talk about their own profession compared to otehr helping professions such as in medicine.
+To compare social media conversations about how people talked about onlinea learning before and after COVID-19.

 Project Organization
 ------------